15 Ways to Make Men Merry as they Holiday Shop Online

 Getting into a guy’s head while he’s shopping online is well worth the effort, especially when you consider that it will also improve the eCommerce experience on your website for all visitors (male or female).
 This insight will also be invaluable for search engine optimization (SEO).

-It’s this type of creative thinking that gives you a competitive advantage and can result in 2015 being your most lucrative holiday season ever.
+It’s this type of creative thinking that gives you a competitive advantage and can result in this being your most lucrative holiday season ever.

 What are your plans to bring in the boys this holiday season?
 Please share your strategy or questions in the comments below.